At this period, when I was still a youth of about

 a head made of the most beautiful topaz that the world

 ever saw.
 In this object art had equalled nature.
-It was

 as big as a large filbert, and the head upon it was as